 The breast is made up of lobes and ducts.
 Each breast has 15 to 20 sections called lobes, which have many smaller sections called lobules.
 Lobules end in dozens of tiny bulbs that can produce milk.
 The lobes, lobules, and bulbs are linked by thin tubes called ducts.Anatomy of the female breast.
 The nipple and areola are shown on the outside of the breast.
 The lymph nodes, lobes, lobules, ducts, and other parts of the inside of the breast are also shown.

-Each breast also contains blood vessels and lymph vessels.
-The lymph vessels carry an almost colorless fluid called lymph.
-Lymph vessels lead to organs called lymph nodes.
-Lymph nodes are small bean-shaped structures that are found throughout the body.
-They filter substances in lymph and help fight infection and disease.
-Clusters of lymph nodes are found near the breast in the axilla (under the arm), above the collarbone, and in the chest.
+Each breast also has blood vessels and lymph vessels.
+The lymph vessels carry an almost colorless, watery fluid called lymph.
+Lymph vessels carry lymph between lymph nodes.
+Lymph nodes are small, bean-shaped structures that filter lymph and store white blood cells that help fight infection and disease.
+Groups of lymph nodes are found near the breast in the axilla (under the arm), above the collarbone, and in the chest.

 Breast cancer is the second leading cause of death from cancer in American women.

-Breast cancer occurs more often in white women than in black women.
-However, black women are more likely than white women to die from the disease.
+Breast cancer is more likely to occur as a woman ages.
+It occurs more often in white women than in black women, but black women die from breast cancer more often than white women.

-Health history can affect the risk of breast cancer.
+Different factors increase or decrease the risk of breast cancer.

 Back to Top

 - Tests are used to screen for different types of cancer when a person does not have symptoms.

 - Mammography is the most common screening test for breast cancer.

 - Magnetic resonance imaging (MRI) may be used to screen women who have a high risk of breast cancer.